 If you are both looking at God you will run into each other because you are both pursuing God together.

 You are attractive to people with chemistry you are familiar with but it is not necessarily good for you so there is this problem that you know you are not going to be with them but there is this attraction to the wrong people so let’s reframe what your context of people you like.

 So now you are dating new people and the new person is supposed to be this different person I’m attracted to but this new person is not interesting to me.
 I’m not connecting.
 I’m bored.
 I miss dating the disasters but at least I’m interested—before everything blows up.

 This is the brain thinking of what single people go through.
 It is a mad cycle.
 And too often a shaming cycle.
-It takes a lot to keep your brain out of the soup and just live your lives whole.
+It takes a lot to keep your brain out of the soup and just live your life whole.